 The following instructions apply to all types of supported media devices.
 To remove a memory media, follow the steps as detailed below:

 - 1. Open the Safely Remove Hardware and Eject Media icon on the Windows Taskbar. - 2.
-Point to memory media and click the left Touch Pad control button.

-3. Grasp the media and pull it out of the computer to remove it.
+Point to memory media and click the left Touch Pad control button. - 3.
+Grasp the media and remove it.

 1. Memory media slot